catze-labs/aptoplay-core/docs/5_getGameStatisticsForNFTMetadata copy.md

 ## Pre-Requirements

-Game Statistics Data : Your unity game should be provide a user(player) statistics to PlayFab. [here](https://learn.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) is a detail documents
+Game Statistics Data : Your unity game should be provide a user(player) statistics to PlayFab. [here](https://learn.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) is a detail document.

 ## How to use